 - Aging Population Issues

-- Community Benefit / Community Needs Assessment NEW
+- Community Benefit / Community Health Needs Assessment

 - Comparative Effectiveness Research (CER)

 - Evaluation Resources for Assessing HIT Systems and HIT Implementation, Adoption and Use

 - Evidence-Based Practice and Health Technology Assessment

 - Health Care Reform, Health Economics, and Health Policy

 - Privacy/Security and Research with Electronic Health Records

 Health Literacy is defined in the National Library of Medicine's Current Bibliographies in Medicine: Health Literacy as "the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions" (Selden, Zorn, Ratzan, Parker, 2000)